logdna/logdna-agent/README.md

 windowseventlogprovider = yourprovidername
 ```

-Then for exmaple in a C# application you can do:
+Then in a C# application you can do:

 ```cs
 using System;